docs/cli-reference.md

 • Config Studio draft state is never consumed by runtime startup.

-• GET /instance reports runtime mode as local or managed so the dashboard can surface which path is active.
+• GET /instance reports runtime mode as local or managed so the Console can surface which path is active.

 • See docs/config-studio.md for the current file-authoring model and source-of-truth rules.